albertodemichelis/squirrel/doc/source/reference/language/constants_and_enumerations.rst

     //deletes the enumeration
     delete getconsttable()["somethingelse"]

-This system allows to procedurally declare constants and enumerations, it is also possible to assign any squirrel type to a constant/enumeration(function,classes etc...).
+This system allows to procedurally declare constants and enumerations, it is also possible to assign any quirrel type to a constant/enumeration(function,classes etc...).
 However this will make serialization of a code chunk impossible.